sundvall/sundvall-portfolio/content/portfolio/vattenfall-login/index.md

 As an internal project me and my team implemented the design and flow to login with bank-id.

-A technical flowchart was created from the given design and was used as a tool to early on discuss aspects of both ui and api-calls.
-This was used by the team during the entire project and proved to be very useful.
-Missing parts of the flow were discovered early on and logical improvements could be done before any coding was executed.
+I introduced the creation of a visual flowchart as one of the first tasks in the agile sprint.
+It was created from the given ux-design and included the navigation logic and network traffic.
+This became the gathering point to early discuss aspects of both ui and api-calls.
+It also simplifed communication outside the dev-team with stakeholders and testers.
+Missing parts of the flow were early discovered and logical improvements could be done before any coding was executed.

-**Technical aspects that the team handled:**
+**Experience:**
 - short deadline
 - single page application
 - responsive styling